kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 No person may approve for return to service any aircraft, airframe, aircraft engine, propeller, or appliance, that has undergone maintenance, preventive maintenance, rebuilding, or alteration unless—

-\(a\) The maintenance record entry required by §43.9 or §43.11, as appropriate, has been made;
+\(a\) The maintenance record entry required by [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.9   Content, form, and disposition of maintenance, preventive maintenance, rebuilding, and alteration records (except inspections performed in accordance with part 91, part 125, §135.411(a)(1), and §135.419 of this chapter).|§43.9]] or [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.11   Content, form, and disposition of records for inspections conducted under parts 91 and 125 and §§135.411(a)(1) and 135.419 of this chapter.|§43.11]], as appropriate, has been made;

 \(b\) The repair or alteration form authorized by or furnished by the Administrator has been executed in a manner prescribed by the Administrator; and

-\(c\) If a repair or an alteration results in any change in the aircraft operating limitations or flight data contained in the approved aircraft flight manual, those operating limitations or flight data are appropriately revised and set forth as prescribed in §91.9 of this chapter.
+\(c\) If a repair or an alteration results in any change in the aircraft operating limitations or flight data contained in the approved aircraft flight manual, those operating limitations or flight data are appropriately revised and set forth as prescribed in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.9   Civil aircraft flight manual, marking, and placard requirements.|§91.9]] of this chapter.

 \[Doc.
 No. 1993, 29 FR 5451, Apr.
 23, 1964, as amended by Amdt.
 43-23, 47 FR 41084, Sept.
 16, 1982; Amdt.
 43-31, 54 FR 34330, Aug.
 18, 1989\]

 ### §43.7   Persons authorized to approve aircraft, airframes, aircraft engines, propellers, appliances, or component parts for return to service after maintenance, preventive maintenance, rebuilding, or alteration.

-\(a\) Except as provided in this section and §43.17, no person, other than the Administrator, may approve an aircraft, airframe, aircraft engine, propeller, appliance, or component part for return to service after it has undergone maintenance, preventive maintenance, rebuilding, or alteration.
+\(a\) Except as provided in this section and [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.17   Maintenance, preventive maintenance, and alterations performed on U.S. aeronautical products by certain Canadian persons.|§43.17]], no person, other than the Administrator, may approve an aircraft, airframe, aircraft engine, propeller, appliance, or component part for return to service after it has undergone maintenance, preventive maintenance, rebuilding, or alteration.

-\(b\) The holder of a mechanic certificate or an inspection authorization may approve an aircraft, airframe, aircraft engine, propeller, appliance, or component part for return to service as provided in Part 65 of this chapter.
+\(b\) The holder of a mechanic certificate or an inspection authorization may approve an aircraft, airframe, aircraft engine, propeller, appliance, or component part for return to service as provided in [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|Part 65 of this chapter]].

-\(c\) The holder of a repair station certificate may approve an aircraft, airframe, aircraft engine, propeller, appliance, or component part for return to service as provided in Part 145 of this chapter.
+\(c\) The holder of a repair station certificate may approve an aircraft, airframe, aircraft engine, propeller, appliance, or component part for return to service as provided in [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md|Part 145 of this chapter]].

-\(d\) A manufacturer may approve for return to service any aircraft, airframe, aircraft engine, propeller, appliance, or component part which that manufacturer has worked on under §43.3(j).
+\(d\) A manufacturer may approve for return to service any aircraft, airframe, aircraft engine, propeller, appliance, or component part which that manufacturer has worked on under [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.3   Persons authorized to perform maintenance, preventive maintenance, rebuilding, and alterations.|§43.3]](j).
 However, except for minor alterations, the work must have been done in accordance with technical data approved by the Administrator.

 \(e\) The holder of an air carrier operating certificate or an operating certificate issued under Part 121 or 135, may approve an aircraft, airframe, aircraft engine, propeller, appliance, or component part for return to service as provided in Part 121 or 135 of this chapter, as applicable.

-\(f\) A person holding at least a private pilot certificate may approve an aircraft for return to service after performing preventive maintenance under the provisions of §43.3(g).
+\(f\) A person holding at least a private pilot certificate may approve an aircraft for return to service after performing preventive maintenance under the provisions of [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.3   Persons authorized to perform maintenance, preventive maintenance, rebuilding, and alterations.|§43.3]](g).

-\(g\) The holder of a repairman certificate (light-sport aircraft) with a maintenance rating may approve an aircraft issued a special airworthiness certificate in light-sport category for return to service, as provided in part 65 of this chapter.
+\(g\) The holder of a repairman certificate (light-sport aircraft) with a maintenance rating may approve an aircraft issued a special airworthiness certificate in light-sport category for return to service, as provided in [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]].

-\(h\) The holder of at least a sport pilot certificate may approve an aircraft owned or operated by that pilot and issued a special airworthiness certificate in the light-sport category for return to service after performing preventive maintenance under the provisions of §43.3(g).
+\(h\) The holder of at least a sport pilot certificate may approve an aircraft owned or operated by that pilot and issued a special airworthiness certificate in the light-sport category for return to service after performing preventive maintenance under the provisions of [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.3   Persons authorized to perform maintenance, preventive maintenance, rebuilding, and alterations.|§43.3]](g).

 \[Amdt.
 43-23, 47 FR 41084, Sept.
 16, 1982, as amended by Amdt.
 43-36, 61 FR 19501, May 1, 1996; Amdt.
 43-37, 66 FR 21066, Apr.
 27, 2001; Amdt.
 43-39, 69 FR 44863, July 27, 2004\]

-### §43.9   Content, form, and disposition of maintenance, preventive maintenance, rebuilding, and alteration records (except inspections performed in accordance with part 91, part 125, §135.411(a)(1), and §135.419 of this chapter).
+### §43.9   Content, form, and disposition of maintenance, preventive maintenance, rebuilding, and alteration records (except inspections performed in accordance with part 91, part 125, [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.411   Applicability.|§135.411]](a)(1), and [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.419   Approved aircraft inspection program.|§135.419]] of this chapter).

 \(a\) *Maintenance record entries.* Except as provided in paragraphs (b) and (c) of this section, each person who maintains, performs preventive maintenance, rebuilds, or alters an aircraft, airframe, aircraft engine, propeller, appliance, or component part shall make an entry in the maintenance record of that equipment containing the following information: